MisterValiant/odin-landing/README.md

 Odin Landing is a static website for The Odin Project (TOP) containing information on the PS2 video game, Ace Combat 5: The Unsung War.

 Discover this fifth installment of the Ace Combat series.
+Personally, one of the coolest game I have played on the PlayStation 2 console.

 **🛈 About Ace Combat 5:**